degaart/scalable-font2/sfntest/README.md

 sfntest6: same as sfntest5, but rendering off-screen for valgrind testing

 sfntest7: same as sfntest2, but uses the C++ wrapper class

+sfntest8: generate a buffer with text and save into a Targa .tga image file